bedops/bedops/docs/content/usage-examples/starchcluster.rst

 Efficiently creating Starch-formatted archives with a cluster
 =============================================================

-In this example, we demonstrate how to use `bedextract`_ and `starchcat`_ to efficiently generate Starch-formatted archives from BED datasets.
+In this example, we demonstrate how to use :ref:`bedextract` and :ref:`starchcat` to efficiently generate Starch-formatted archives from BED datasets.

 ===================
 BEDOPS tools in use
 ===================

-For this script, we use `bedextract`_ to quickly build a list of chromosomes in an input BED dataset and extract records for each chromosome to separate files.
-We then use `starch`_ to compress each per-chromosome file and `starchcat`_ to concatenate per-chromosome Starch archives into one file.
+For this script, we use :ref:`bedextract` to quickly build a list of chromosomes in an input BED dataset and extract records for each chromosome to separate files.
+We then use :ref:`starch` to compress each per-chromosome file and :ref:`starchcat` to concatenate per-chromosome Starch archives into one file.

 ======
 Script
 ======

-Two versions of the ``starchcluster`` script are included with the source and package distributions of BEDOPS (see :ref:`Installation <installation_instructions>` for more detail).
+Two versions of the ``starchcluster`` script are included with the source and package distributions of BEDOPS (see :ref:`Installation <installation>` for more detail).

 One version makes use of an `Oracle Grid Engine <http://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_ (or Sun Grid Engine) cluster environment to distribute per-chromosome tasks, while the other script uses `GNU Parallel <http://www.gnu.org/software/parallel/>`_ to split the workload over hosts running SSH.